olavurmortensen/wgs_selection/README.md

 # WGS selection through genealogical kinship

 In this project, the Genealogy Registry of the Genetic Biobank of the Faroe Islands is used to select individuals from the FarGen cohort (www.fargen.fo) for whole-genome sequencing.
-The `wgs_selection.Rmd` R notebook reads in a genealogy of the FarGen cohort, and calculates kinship coefficients.
-We then explore population structure of this cohort before selecting a number of individuals to best represent the general population.
+The `wgs_selection.html` file is a rendered R notebook that shows how the samples were selected.
+Briefly, we read in a genealogy of the FarGen cohort, and calculated the kinship coefficients.
+We then explored population structure of this cohort before selecting a number of individuals to best represent the general population.

 ## Geographical stratification